-- OHS will continue on-going analysis of aggressive driving-related crash data to assist in more targeted program planning in this priority area.
+- OHS will continue on-going analysis of aggressive driving-related crash data, with a focus on speed, to assist in more targeted program planning in this priority area.
 Continued implementation of coordinated data collection systems will enable a more efficient and accurate problem identification process related to the problem of aggressive driving.
 By identifying the location of speed related crashes, plus time of day and day of week, special emphasis can be placed on target areas at certain times of the year. - Special emphasis during analysis will be placed on state and local jurisdictions that have been identified as having a speed-related crash problem.

-FY 2009 Section 402 Speed Projects
+FY 2010 Section 402 Speed Projects

-Office of Highway Safety- \$300,368
+Office of Highway Safety-Project Safe Highways \$524,159

-Project Safe Highways

-Delaware State Police \$84,480
+Delaware State Police \$92,400

-New Castle County Police \$24,000
+New Castle County Police Department \$26,400

-Department

 Dover Police Department \$14,400

-Wilmington Police Department \$12,960

-University of Delaware, New \$30,572
+University of Delaware, NCCo CTSP \$31,449

-Castle County CTSP

-University of Delaware, Kent and \$22,769

-Sussex County CTSP
+University of Delaware, Kent and Sussex County CTSP \$27,266

-University of Delaware, Highway \$7,785

-Safety Project
+The SmartDrive Foundation, Inc. \$1,800

-Total 402 \$497,334
+Total 402 \$717,874

-For FY 2009 Speeding countermeasure project descriptions, see below:
+For FY 2010 Speeding countermeasure project descriptions, see below:

-Speeding-related educational materials, materials for the promotion of the state's Move Over Law, evaluation of the effectiveness of the state's GDL law, materials for the promotion of the GDL law, and radar equipment for law enforcement.
+• Speeding-related educational materials, materials for the promotion of the GDL law, Stop Aggressive Driving enforcement and paid media efforts, and radar equipment for law enforcement.